Situation Update, March 2025

 In neighboring Sudan, clashes between the Sudanese Armed Forces and the Rapid Support Forces have continued since the beginning of the conflict in April 2023, resulting in massive displacement of population.
 In two years of brutal fighting, severe food security is affecting Sudan, with some areas likely to experience catastrophic levels by the lean season.
 In August 2023, the Central African government signed a decree granting prima facie refugee status to Sudanese fleeing the conflict.

-Since then, the Central African Republic (CAR) has welcomed nearly 43,000 people, including 36,437 Sudanese refugees and 6,360 Central African nationals who had previously sought refuge in Sudan.
-Over 25,000 refugees have settled in the Vakaga prefecture (Korsi/Birao), one of the poorest and most remote regions in the country, characterized by harsh climatic conditions, frequent droughts, and erratic rainfall that exacerbate resource scarcity and challenges for both displaced persons and host communities.
-The remaining, more than 11,300 individuals, are in hard-to-reach areas (Bamingui-Bangoran, Haute-Kotto, Ouaka, Mbomou, and Haut-Mbomou) where only protection, registration, and documentation services are provided due to the complex security context and logistical challenges.
+Since then, the Central African Republic (CAR) has welcomed 45,386 people, including 39,026 Sudanese refugees and 6,360 Central African nationals who had previously sought refuge in Sudan.
+Nearly 26,890 refugees have settled in the Vakaga prefecture (Korsi/Birao), one of the poorest and most remote regions in the country, characterized by harsh climatic conditions, frequent droughts, and erratic rainfall that exacerbate resource scarcity and challenges for both displaced persons and host communities.
+The remaining, 12,140 individuals, are in hard-to-reach areas (Bamingui-Bangoran, Haute-Kotto, Ouaka, Mbomou, and Haut-Mbomou) where only protection, registration, and documentation services are provided due to the complex security context and logistical challenges.
 Ongoing attacks between conflicting parties in Sudan continue to create risks of further displacement, potentially prompting additional Sudanese to cross the Am Dafock border to seek refuge.
 With the end of the rainy season improving road accessibility, increased refugee arrivals, including in Korsi, are anticipated.

 Economic consequences